valkey-io/valkey-doc/docs/data-types/lists.md

 ﻿---
-title: "Redis lists"
+title: "Lists"
 linkTitle: "Lists"
 weight: 20
 description: >
-    Introduction to Redis lists
+    Introduction to Lists
 ---

-Redis lists are linked lists of string values.
+Lists are linked lists of string values.
-Redis lists are frequently used to:
+Lists are frequently used to:

 * Implement stacks and queues.
 * Build queue management for background worker systems.